StackVista/stackstate-docs/use/stackstate-ui/perspectives/k8sTs-topology-perspective.md

 ## Problems

-If one or more components in a view have a CRITICAL state, StackState will show the related components and their states as a **Problem** in the [View summary](../views/about_views.md#view-summary).
+If one or more components in a view have a CRITICAL state, Rancher Observability will show the related components and their states as a **Problem** in the [View summary](../views/about_views.md#view-summary).

 ## Navigation